HawkinDynamics/hawkinPy/docs/Functions/GetAthletes.md

 Get the athletes for an account.

 ### Parameters
-`inactive`: (_bool_) Specifies whether to include inactive athletes in the results.
+`includeInactive`: (_bool_) Specifies whether to include inactive athletes in the results.
 Default is False (inactive athletes are not included).

 ### Returns
 A Pandas DataFrame containing the athletes' information, with columns: